aubreyskinner/CIDM6395/Assignment3/README.md

 * I understand basic loops and conditionals but lack experience in the larger world of algorithms

 ## Summary Statement and Preparedness
+Throughout my academic career, I have gained strong foundational knowledge along with hands-on experience in Software Systems.
+I have a main focus on database management, API development, and software design.
+While proficient in several core areas, I recognize that I have the opportunity to improve in testing, version control, and documentation.
+I appreciate more advanced topics such as cloud computing and machine learning; gaining skills in these areas would promote my adaptability and allow me to become better equipped for more complex projects.

 ## Why Software Systems are Integratable with Other Areas
+Software Systems act as a backbone for virtually all applications.
+We use them in healthcare, online shopping, finance, and so much more.
+Their ability to handle large amounts of data and integrate with other systems makes them highly flexible for various domains.

 ## How Software Systems are Integratable with Other Areas
+Software Systems can integrate with other areas such as data analytics, machine learning, and business intelligence.
+For example, integrating a healthcare application with a data analytics platform can provide patient insights.
+Software Systems can connect with external systems and data sources and this makes them incredibly functional.

 ## How Software Systems are Integratable with My Prior Work
+In previous projects, I have developed systems that require interaction with databases and external data sources.
+For example, in my vital sign documentation API, I used MySQL to store and retrieve patient data, which could even be expanded to integrate with machine learning models in the future.
+The experience I have gained from working on this project has provided me with a vast array of skills that can evolve as my expertise grows.